 Electronic components used in the shipping, military, aerospace, and automotive industry have to work in high-humidity and high-temperature environments, causing damages.
-Moreover, PCB boards and its components may encounter defects such as softening, erosion, and deformation.
+Moreover, PCB boards and their components may encounter defects such as softening, erosion, and deformation.
 Therefore, to ensure the functionality and longevity of the board, some PCB coating must be applied to the surface of the board.

 Choosing the best/ideal type of layer and the selection principles for your application are essential.
 Sadly, weeding through a ton of information found online is tasking.
 Well, not anymore.
 In this article, we’ll assist you with all the information you need regarding PCB coating functions and selecting principles, among others.

 Merits/Advantages of PCB Coating

 A printed circuit board, depending on its applicability, can suffer from elements such as dust, moisture, and extreme temperatures, and as such, coatings are necessary.
 A surface is more of a protective non-conductive layer applied to a PCB and its parts to protect it from damage.
 But what are the benefits associated with PCB coating?
 Why consider PCB coating?

 There are several benefits associated with PCB coating worth noting.

 - Coated printed circuit boards last longer than those lacking some layer.